 Mineral class : Sapphire, like ruby, belongs to the corundum group.
 After diamond, it is the second hardest mineral, according to Mohs, with a hardness level of 9.

-Color : Various shades of blue.
-There are also other colored corundums - not blue - which are still called sapphires!
-These then have corresponding names: colorless sapphires (also "white" or leucosapphire), yellow, green, violet, pink, orange sapphire, black sapphire (trade name "Black Star") and many more...!
+Colour : Various shades of blue.
+There are also corundums of other colours – i.e. not blue – but they are still called sapphires!
+These then have corresponding names: colourless sapphires (also "white" or leucosapphire), yellow, green, violet, pink, orange sapphire, black sapphire (trade name "Black Star") and many more...!

 Occurrences of these gemstones : Thailand, Myanmar, Sri Lanka, Australia, USA, Kashmir (depleted), China, Russia, Tanzania